microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedrbacresourcenamespace.md

 ---
 title: "unifiedRbacResourceNamespace resource type"
-description: "An object that represents a collection of related actions."
+description: "An object that represents a collection of related actions in a directory."
 author: "abhijeetsinha"
 ms.localizationpriority: medium
 ms.prod: "directory-management"